-GDPR largely mirrors the requirements of the Directive in relation to criminal conviction and offences data.
+GDPR largely mirrors the requirements previously applicable under the Directive in relation to criminal conviction and offences data.
 This data may only be processed under official authority or when authorized by Union or Member State law (Article 10) which means this is another area where legal requirements and practice is likely to diverge among the different Member States.

-1. Controllers will need to ensure that they have one or more legal justifications to process personal data for each purpose.
-Practically this will require comprehensive data mapping to ensure that all personal data within the extended enterprise (ie including data processed by third parties as well as data within the organisation) has a legal justification to be processed.
+1. Controllers need to ensure that they have one or more legal justifications to process personal data for each purpose.
+Practically this requires comprehensive data mapping to ensure that all personal data within the extended enterprise (ie including data processed by third parties as well as data within the organization) has a legal justification to be processed.

 2. Consideration will need to be given as to which are the most appropriate justifications for different purposes and personal data, given that some justifications attract additional regulatory burdens.

-3. The common practice of justifying processing with generic consents will need to cease when GDPR comes into force.
+3. The common practice of justifying processing with generic consents became futile when GDPR came into force.
 Consent comes with many additional requirements under GDPR and as such is likely to be a justification of last resort where no other justifications are available.

 <Go back to Key changes>

-International transfers and particularly those to the US have regularly made front page headline news over the last 12 months with the successful torpedoing of the EU/US Safe Harbor regime by Europe's highest court.
-Organisations will be relieved to hear that for the most part GDPR will not make any material changes to the current rules for transfers of personal data cross-border, largely reflecting the regime under the Directive.
-That said, in contrast to the current regime where sanctions for breaching transfer restrictions are limited, failure to comply with GDPR's transfer requirements attract the highest category of fines of up to 20 million Euros or in the case of undertakings up to 4% of annual worldwide turnover.
+International transfers and particularly those to the US have regularly made front page headline news over the years with the successful torpedoing of the EU/US Safe Harbor regime by Europe's highest court.
+Organizations will be relieved to hear that for the most part GDPR did not make any material changes to the previous rules for transfers of personal data cross-border, largely reflecting the previous regime under the Directive.
+That said, in contrast to the previous regime where sanctions for breaching transfer restrictions are limited, failure to comply with GDPR's transfer requirements attract the highest category of fines of up to 20 million Euros or in the case of undertakings up to 4% of annual worldwide turnover.

-Transfers to third countries, territories or specified sectors or an international organisation which the Commission has decided ensures an adequate level of protection do not require any specific authorisation.
-(Article 45(1)) The adequacy decisions made under the current Directive shall remain in force under GDPR until amended or repealed (Article 45(9)); so for the time being transfers to any of the following countries are permitted: Andorra, Argentina, Canada (with some exceptions), Switzerland, Faero Islands, Guernsey, Israel, Isle of Man, Jersey, Eastern Republic of Uruguary and New Zealand.
+Transfers to third countries, territories or specified sectors or an international organization which the Commission has decided ensures an adequate level of protection do not require any specific authorization (Article 45(1)).
+The adequacy decisions made under the previous Directive shall remain in force under GDPR until amended or repealed (Article 45(9)); so for the time being transfers to any of the following countries are permitted: Andorra, Argentina, Canada (with some exceptions), Switzerland, Faero Islands, Guernsey, Israel, Isle of Man, Jersey, Eastern Republic of Uruguay and New Zealand.

-The well-publicised gap for transfers from the EU to US following the ruling that Safe Harbor is invalid will, it is hoped, be filled with the new EU/US Privacy Shield.
+The well-publicized gap for transfers from the EU to US following the ruling that Safe Harbor is invalid was filled with the EU/US Privacy Shield.

 Transfers are also permitted where appropriate safeguards have been provided by the controller or processor and on condition that enforceable data subject rights and effective legal remedies for the data subject are available.
-The list of appropriate safeguards include amongst other things binding corporate rules which now enjoy their own Article 47 under GDPR and standard contractual clauses.
-Again, decisions on adequacy made under the Directive will generally be valid under GDPR until amended, replaced or repealed.
+The list of appropriate safeguards include amongst other things binding corporate rules which now enjoy their own Article 47 under GDPR, and standard contractual clauses.
+Again, decisions on adequacy previously adopted under the Directive continue to be valid under GDPR until amended, replaced or repealed.

-GDPR includes a list of derogations similar to those included in the Directive permitting transfers where:
+GDPR includes a list of derogations similar to those previously included in the Directive permitting transfers where:

 (a) explicit informed consent has been obtained